Wally Richardson: New York/New Jersey Hitmen

 On October 28, 2000, Richardson was a territorial selection of the New York/New Jersey Hitmen of the XFL.
 He began the season as the third-string quarterback to Charles Puleri and Corte McGuffey.
-In the season opener against Las Vegas, Richardson made Hitmen debut, where he completed 3-of-5 passes for 31 yards and an interception.
+In the season opener against Las Vegas, Richardson made his Hitmen debut, where he completed 3-of-5 passes for 31 yards and an interception.
 In week three against Orlando, Richardson came off of the bench for Puleri and threw his first professional touchdown pass to tight end Marcus Hinton on a 20-yard completion.
 As part of a kayfabe quarterback controversy, Richardson (who, as part of the sports entertainment approach the XFL used, was given an angle in which his larger hands were an advantage he had over his small-handed predecessor, local native Puleri.
 Richardson was named the starter the following week against Chicago, and led the Hitmen to its first win in franchise history.
 Richardson started the following four weeks before sustaining a leg injury in week eight against Orlando that ended his season prematurely.
 He appeared in six games (five starts) for the Hitmen and was 83-of-142 passing for 812 yards with six touchdowns and interceptions.
 He also added 148 rushing yards which was second on the team to running back Joe Aska.

 Los Angeles Avengers

 In 2001, Richardson signed with the Los Angeles Avengers of the Arena Football League (AFL).
 Due to injuries of quarterbacks Todd Marinovich and Tony Graziani, the Avengers signed Richardson and fellow XFL Memphis Maniax quarterback Jim Druckenmiller to compete for the backup role for the final two games of the season.

-In his Avengers debut, Richardson replaced quarterback Harry Leons and threw three touchdowns against the Carolina Cobras.
+In his Avengers debut, Richardson replaced starting quarterback Harry Leons and threw three touchdowns against the Carolina Cobras.
 He started the season finale against the Oklahoma Wranglers where he was 7-of-16 passing for 151 yards and three touchdowns.
 On the season for the Avengers he was 20-of-40 passing with 280 yards and six touchdowns to three interceptions.
 He was waived prior to training camp in 2002.